FinnishCancerRegistry/popEpi/cran-comments.md

 conditionally in tests/vignettes/examples as per the Writing R Extensions document.
 R CMD CHECK passes with `_R_CHECK_DEPENDS_ONLY_=true`.

-I get one NOTE due to adding references to DESCRIPTION::Description: R CMD check seems to think that peoples' names are potentially mis-spelled.
+I get one NOTE: R CMD check
+seems to think that peoples' names are potentially mis-spelled.
 There does not seem to be a way to avoid this.